Yulia Latynina: Views

 Yulia Latynina is known for her sharp and polemic statements.
 She proclaims herself a libertarian; however in its classic meaning of maximal personal freedom, standing in strong opposition to left politics and the woke culture.

-She denies global warming and called Michael E. Mann's controversial hockey stick graph a fake, or rather based on bad math; there is no strong model ubiquitously predicting such singular temperature growth.
-As of the year 2020 she prefers to cite Bjørn Lomborg's position, which acknowledges current temperature raise, which may change to global cooling after not yet determined period as happened before.
-There is no proven bad impact from the temperature growth, because earlier it was associated only with rise of civilizations.
-There is no human, or carbon dioxide role in this because there are much stronger forces, like solar cycles and oceanic currents involved.
+She denies global warming and called Michael E. Mann's controversial hockey stick graph a fake, or rather based on bad math; she believes there is no strong model ubiquitously predicting such singular temperature growth.
+As of the year 2020 she prefers to cite Bjørn Lomborg's position, which claims current temperature raise, which may change to global cooling after not yet determined period as happened before.
+She believes there is no proven bad impact from the temperature growth, because earlier it was associated only with rise of civilizations.
+She believes there is no human, or carbon dioxide role in this because there are much stronger forces, like solar cycles and oceanic currents involved.
 So she concludes that the carbon dioxide control policies are baseless, and unrealistic.

 Latynina was a member of the Committee 2008.

 She voiced an opinion that universal suffrage was bad for poor countries.
-She also criticized western left-liberalism and human rights organizations which she thinks are used by Muslim extremists as useful idiots, as coined by Stalin, to prevent winning the War on Terror.
+She also criticized western left-liberalism and human rights organizations which she thinks are used by Muslim extremists as useful idiots, as coined by Stalin, to prevent winning the war on terror.

 In her opinion, Moscow Helsinki Group was wrong in supporting Russian scientist Igor Sutyagin, who she suggested could actually be involved in espionage.
 She argued that although communications of Sutyagin with foreign spy agencies have never been proven, the foreign agency that he passed information on was indeed highly suspicious.

 Latynina has been a consistent critic of leftist politics.
 In September 2020, she said: "I. e, the owners of Sargon-like countries are witnessing the same propaganda, a similar technology of total lies combined with socialism and leftist ideas.
 It penetrates all the structures of Western society...
 Here, the USSR used to be creating socialism for everyone, and, in the United States, the politicians were a lot smarter.
 Even those with the left [political] orientation have been creating socialism only for the poor".